concrete-jungle-org/TreeMap/docs/Dev_Setup.md

 - Edit the env/local && serverconfig/local files to match your local file paths as needed
 - not all files here need to be changed, you can run git diff to see what the script `setup:dev` alters
 - `npm run setup:dev` to use files and settings specific to your local env
-- This is a temp solution until a proper .env file is set up, unfortunately this requires you to reset the env when committing
+  - This is a temp solution until a proper .env file is set up, unfortunately this temp solution requires you to reset the env when committing
   - `npm run setup:prod` when you are ready to rebase or commit changes
   - `npm run build` to bundle all the js into the /dist folder where its read by apache
+- `npm run dev`: webpack bundles and provides a link to localhost:3000
+- verify the webapp loads ok: open the link,
+  - inspect the console messages
+  - inspect the Network tab, verify you get 200 responses with json payloads

 #### In order to run on the server